spatialos/gdk-for-unity/docs/projects/blank/tutorial/0/player-lifecycle.md

 To ensure that the deployment is not polluted with player entities of unresponsive or disconnected client-workers, the module implements a technique known as Heartbeating to periodically remove unresponsive or disconnected clients.

 To demonstrate this, first look at the top-right corner of your local Inspector.
-You should see that a UnityClient and UnityGameLogic worker instance are connected.
-Select the UnityClient from the list of workers and then select the red `Stop worker` button.
+You should see that a `UnityClient` and `UnityGameLogic` worker instance are connected.
+Select the `UnityClient` from the list of workers and then select the red `Stop worker` button.

 <div style="text-align:center;">
 <img src="{{assetRoot}}assets/blank/tutorial/0/inspector-workers-list-hover-client.png" style="margin: 0 auto; width: 50%; display: inline-block;" />
 <img src="{{assetRoot}}assets/blank/tutorial/0/stop-worker-button.png" style="margin: 0 auto; width: 23%; display: inline-block;" />
 </div>

 A dialogue window should appear asking if you’re sure.
-We are - so select `stop worker` from the window to kill the client-worker.
-Immediately you should notice that the UnityGameLogic worker is still there and the UnityClient-worker entity has been removed, but the player entity is still in the world!
+We are - so select `Stop worker` from the window to kill the client-worker.
+Immediately you should notice that the `UnityGameLogic` worker is still there and the `UnityClient-worker` entity has been removed, but the player entity is still in the world!

 <div style="text-align:center">
 <img src="{{assetRoot}}assets/blank/tutorial/0/stop-worker-window.png" style="margin: 0 auto; width: 50%; display: inline-block;" />
 <img src="{{assetRoot}}assets/blank/tutorial/0/no-more-client.png" style="margin: 0 auto; width: 37%; display: inline-block;" />
 </div>

 Not to fear, because after a few seconds you’ll notice the player entity is swiftly removed from the world.
-The UnityClient-worker entity is managed by SpatialOS, which means that it is deleted as soon as the respective client-worker is disconnected.
+The `UnityClient-worker` entity is managed by SpatialOS, which means that it is deleted as soon as the respective client-worker is disconnected.

-The delay in removing the player entity exists because the Heartbeat system requires a minimum number of failed heartbeats before deleting the Player entity.
+The delay in removing the player entity exists because the Heartbeat system requires a minimum number of failed heartbeats before deleting the `Player` entity.
 This is to allow some failure tolerance from the client-worker, to avoid removing players for being a little slow at responding to heartbeat requests.

 To understand more about how this works, read the [Heartbeating]({{urlRoot}}/modules/player-lifecycle/heartbeating) documentation.